Kinds-of-Intelligence-CFI/animal-ai/docs/installation/InstallationGuide.md

 - [Training Agents](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/b596c6a8a9d36d2a504db7a06dc814d0a8b76c4a/docs/Training.md) - for a detailed guide on how to train agents in Animal-AI.

-Please submit an issue or get in touch with (ia424@cam.ac.uk / [alhasacademy96](https://github.com/alhasacademy96/) GitHub) should you run into trouble.

 ### General Notes
 Folder navigation in Windows is performed using the `cd` command, e.g. if the current directory is shown as `:C\Users\Name` and you want to go to your new Animal-AI root folder called "AAI", you would type `cd AAI` and it will now show you are at `:C\Users\Name\AAI`.
 To go to the *parent* directory (e.g. in this case `:C\Users`), you would type `cd..` and if your directory name contains spaces, use speech marks e.g. `cd "AAI Folder"`.
 You can also use the `dir` command to list the contents of the current directory, and `dir /b` to list the contents without any additional information.

 Everything you need to run scripts in Animal-AI (including the correct version of Unity's `ml-agents` package) is found in the Python Index Package `animalai`.
 This is installed using `pip` or `conda` as described above.
 The `animalai` package is a Python wrapper for the Unity environment, and is the only dependency you need to install.
 The `animalai` package is also the only dependency you need to import in your scripts, and it will import everything else you need from the `animalai` package itself.

 ### Troubleshooting
 You can then start using Animal-AI!
-Any problems, please get in touch (ia424@cam.ac.uk / [alhasacademy96](https://github.com/alhasacademy96/).
+Any problems, please get in touch (ia424@cam.ac.uk / [alhasacademy96](https://github.com/alhasacademy96/) or post an issue on the GitHub repository.